INCLUSIVE FITNESS: THE GRANDMOTHER HYPOTHESIS

 The Step-by-Step Logic

-The Grandmother's Role: Instead of having more of her own babies (which becomes riskier with age), a grandmother uses her energy to find food and provide care for her grandchildren.
+• The Grandmother's Role: Instead of having more of her own children—which becomes riskier with age—a grandmother provides food and care for her grandchildren.

-The Survival Boost: Because the grandmother is helping, the mother can have her next baby sooner, and the existing grandchildren are more likely to survive because they are better fed and protected.
+• The Survival Boost: With a grandmother’s help, the mother can have her next baby sooner, and the grandchildren are more likely to survive.

-The Genetic Win: Since a grandmother shares 25% of her genes with each grandchild, ensuring their survival is a highly effective way to pass on her own genetic legacy.
+• The Genetic Win: Sharing 25% of her genes with each grandchild makes this a highly effective way for a grandmother to pass on her genetic legacy.

 Why This Matters for Evolution